Non-central limit theorem for non-linear functionals of vector valued Gaussian stationary random fields: Proof of the main theorems.

-It remained to prove Proposition~2.1.
+It remained to prove Proposition~5.1.

-{\it Proof of Proposition 2.1.} Most calculations needed in the proof of Proposition 2.1 were actually carried out in the proof of Theorem~8.2 of~\cite{3} with some slight modifications.
-I shall omit the details of these calculations.
+{\it Proof of Proposition~5.1.} Most calculations needed in the proof of Proposition~5.1 were actually carried out in the proof of Theorem~8.2 of~\cite{9}.
+Only some slight modifications are needed in the proof.
+In some steps I shall refer to the corresponding part in the proof of Theorem~8.2 in~\cite{9} and omit the details of the calculation.

 I compute for all $N=1,2,\dots$ the Fourier transform